gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/ddd-solid.md

 Finally, I want to mention that this article was heavily inspired by the book [Dependency Injection Principles, Practices, and Patterns ](https://www.manning.com/books/dependency-injection-principles-practices-patterns).
-Basically it is a rewrite of chapter 10 and ports the C# code to modern Java with Spring Boot.
+Basically it is a rewrite of chapter 10 and ports the C# examples to Java with Spring Boot.

 #### One more thing